 Automate Your Workflows and Get More Done

-Chatbots are primarily used for internal workflow automation and the automation of external operations, such as engaging with customers via a conversational UI via text or voice-assistant chatbot.
+Chatbots are primarily used for internal workflow automation.
+They also automate external operations, engaging with customers through a conversational UI using text or voice-assistant chatbots.
 Chatbots allow personnel to focus on more critical corporate operations, effectively “replacing” many customer service personnel, and marketing/sales personnel.
 These employees are freed up to engage with leads, answer questions, market/promote a company’s products/services, complete sales, and help customers with their issues to aid in customer retention.
 Due to minimizing overhead and increasing business productivity, chatbots can also decrease customer acquisition costs (CAC), while at the same time increasing the bottom line.